ci-lab-cz/easydock/docs/usage.md

 | `--ph-step` | 0.5 | pH step |
 | `--distribution-min-occupancy` | 0.01 | occupancy threshold to store a microspecies |

-The last three arguments are used only if `--distribution-file` was supplied.
+`--ph-range` and `--ph-step` are used only if `--distribution-file` was supplied.
+`--distribution-min-occupancy` applies both to the distribution file and to the images described below.

 ```bash
 apptainer run unipka.sif protonate -i input.smi -o output.smi \